Create a virtual network (classic) by using the Azure portal

 This document covers creating a VNet by using the classic deployment model.
 You can also create a virtual network in the Resource Manager deployment model by using the Azure portal.

-To better illustrate how to create a VNet and subnets, this document will use the scenario below.
+To illustrate how to create a VNet and subnets, this document uses the following scenario:

 - FrontEnd, using 192.168.1.0/24 as its CIDR block.